Learn The Process and Steps of a Patent

 The United States constitution provides a particularly useful patent definition: “[Congress shall have power] to promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries.”
 Another patent definition is that patents are public-private partnerships.

-Inventors share their discoveries in exchange for a monopolies from the US Patent Office that, under current laws, lasts for 20 years.
+Inventors share their discoveries in exchange for a monopolies from the US Patent Office that.
+Under current laws, this last for 20 years.

 Patents specifically protect inventions and innovations.
 If you have an idea for a physical invention or a new process, it has value to you because it has the potential for you to make money.
 That’s also true, however, for anyone who has the desire to make a profit from your idea.

 This is why patents work.
 For example, pharmaceutical companies, for example, spend the hundreds of millions of dollars necessary to invent and then safely bring life-saving drugs to the market because they know that they will make billions in revenue during the life of a patent.
 Then, after the patent expires, the entire World has access to cheap generic versions of the drug.
 When it works the way it’s supposed to, it’s a win-win.

 How Does a Patent Protect Your Invention?

 Once you’ve submitted a patent application to the USPTO for review, your application is “patent pending”.